tengfei-xy/siyuan-plugin-share-system/README.md

 Export html files and other resource files and upload them to the server.
 The server will also generate the corresponding index.htm as the homepage.

 # Version description
+- v2.3.3: When the browser accesses the client via https, add an error reminder to prompt the server address of http to access
 - v2.3.2: Fixed the issue that the icon is invisible in dark colors
 - v2.3.1: No update, new version
 - v2.3.0: Use new long-term supported sharing server (support HTTPS), fix bugs, modify text description